reTHINK-project/dev-discovery/README.md

 Java 1.8.0_91-b15
 Tomcat 8.0.35

-Additional libs and configurations in order to run the discovery service:
+Additional libraries and configurations in order to run the discovery service:

 1) Solr Setup
  a.)
 Download/Install Solr from www.apache.org/dyn/closer.lua/lucene/solr/6.0.0